Case 1: Workers have different rates

 Lejon can finish a job in 6 hours while Romel can do the same job in 3 hours.
 Working together, how many hours can they finish the job?

-Case 2: Workers has equal rates
+Case 2: Workers have equal rates

 Work load = no. of workers × time to finish the job